 Throughout his early years as a boxer, Roy Jones Jr participated in numerous amateur boxing matches, showcasing his exceptional skills and talent in the ring.
 Jones began his amateur career at the young age of 10, quickly establishing himself as a force to be reckoned with in the sport.
 His incredible speed, agility, and power set him apart from his opponents, earning him a reputation as a formidable boxer.Jones’ amateur career reached its pinnacle in 1984 when he represented the United States at the Olympic Games in Los Angeles.
 Competing in the light middleweight division, Jones dominated his opponents, winning all of his fights by knockout.
 His spectacular performance earned him a silver medal, despite controversy surrounding the judges’ decision in the final bout.

 Following his success at the Olympics, Jones turned his attention to the professional ranks, leaving behind an impressive amateur record of 121 wins and only 13 losses.
 His amateur career not only provided him with invaluable experience but also showcased his exceptional boxing skills to a global audience.Jones’ amateur boxing career laid the foundation for his illustrious professional career, which would see him become one of the greatest boxers of his generation.
-His time in the amateur ranks served as a testament to his natural talent and set the stage for the greatness that was to come.

 Check out other celebrities net worth